stanislaw/SoftwareDesignHeuristics/README.md

 ## Standards

+### Idealized standards vs. practical implementation

+Standards provide an idealized or encyclopedic view of how systems should function and how products should be developed.
+Frequently, a standard represents the combined inputs of multiple companies, making it more extensive than what any single company might realistically implement.
+For most companies, implementing a standard is a "best effort" exercise.

+Some standards are practical only for larger companies and can be counterproductive or harmful for smaller organizations attempting to implement them.
+Recognizing this, some standards explicitly account for a company’s maturity level and offer recommendations on which parts to implement at different stages of development.

+### The challenge of standards implementation

-- Implementing standards in an organization can be hard and messy but without any standards everything gets 10-100x harder and messier.
+Implementing standards and managing their results within an organization can be difficult and complex.
+However, without any standards, everything becomes 10 to 100 times harder and more chaotic.

+### Standards and best practices

+Standards seek out best practices, collect them, and generalize them.

+### Standards favor good practice

-- **Standards favor good practice.** If a company has adopted a practice that makes sense and creates value, it is highly unlikely that this practice would be turned down or considered inappropriate by any standard.
+Standards favor good practices.
+If a company has adopted a practice that is not yet conventional but makes sense and adds value, it is unlikely that this practice would be rejected or deemed inappropriate by any standard.

-- **Wrong is worse than early or incomplete.** Sometimes it is worse to be wrong than to be early or lack information.
+### Wrong is worse than early or incomplete

+Sometimes it is worse to be wrong than to be early or lack information.
 The context: passing the project review milestones required by standards.

 ## Requirements